frychicken/art-IF-icial-Intelligence/README.md

 ## What is this?

-> This is avoiding objects (Obstacles) simulator written in java
+> This is avoiding objects (Obstacles) simulator/game written in java

 Hey, this is how auto-car works (just kidding, if this is how, maybe there are many car crashes [but you get the point])